-Gosh, I love playing with colors!
+Gosh, I love playing with colors.
 Always have!
 And exploring the many various cloth, fiber and yarn dyeing techniques is a neverending fascination for me.
+Shibori Dyeing is an age-old art of fabric dyeing which includes many various folding techniques, including Kumo Dyeing.

 So, what is Shibori Dyeing anyway?
 Shibori is really what tie-dyeing is based on.
 Here’s what Wiki says: